jimmg35/TransferLearning_leaf/README.md

 <br>

 Each class contains 7 images for training data, and 3 images for testing data.
 You might wonder that the amount of images is not enough for training.
-Therefore, I applied Imagedatagenerator to this project faking more than 1000 times data than original.
+Therefore, I applied Imagedatagenerator faking more than 1000 times data than original to this project.

 # Implementation